Ishaannn31/Express_Password_Checker/README.md

     Access the root route / to see the landing page (index.html).

     Password Check
         Enter a password in the form.
-        The application checks if the password matches the hardcoded password (LordIshan).
+        The application checks if the password matches the hardcoded password (Password: LordIshan).
         If the password is correct, the user is redirected to secret.html.
         If the password is incorrect, the user is redirected to reply.html.